With what age-group will I be working?

 - It gives your work supervisor(s), through the letter of reference, an opportunity to comment on your personal suitability and potential for training in early childhood education.

 When you apply for your provincial licences after receiving your diploma, you must provide evidence of 500 hours of work experience, either paid or volunteer.
 Practicums do not count towards these hours.
 The Ministry of Children and Family Development - Child Care branch has details for early childhood educators about the work experience licence requirement.

 Where can I do my work experience hours?

-You can work anywhere that there are children - we want to make sure that you know what it's like to work with groups of children and are familiar with the activities, noise, stress, excitement of fun that this work entails.
+Suitable work will take place in a child care or school setting.
+We want to make sure that you know what it's like to work with groups of children and are familiar with the activities, noise, stress, excitement of fun that this work entails.
 Your work experience can be in a parks and recreation program, a preschool, sunday school, kindergarten, family daycare or a combination of any of these.